 Language matters.
-If we want to demystify female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
-When those brave and sexy researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.
+If we want to normalize female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
+When those brave researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.

-It’s with this enthusiasm for new information that we’re throwing out the G spot and welcoming in the G zone.
+It's with this enthusiasm for new information that we’re throwing out the G spot and introducing the G zone.
 To understand how we got here, let’s look at a history of our understanding of the most talked-about erogenous zone in town.

 The G Spot

 The rest is history.
-People with vaginas immediately went hunting for treasure and some found it, while others found discomfort.
+People with vaginas immediately went hunting for treasure and some found it, while others found, well, discomfort.